aahill/quickstart-templates/template-quickstart-go.md

     The H1 of your Quickstart should be in the format: # Quickstart: [Product Name] client library for [Language] -->

-# Quickstart: [product name] client library for Go
+# Quickstart: [Product Name] client library for Go

-Get started with the [product name] client library for Go.
+Get started with the [Product Name] client library for Go.
 Follow these steps to install the library and try out our examples for basic tasks.

-Use the [product name] client library for Go to:
+Use the [Product Name] client library for Go to:

 * Task 1
 * Task 2